7 Childhood Diwali Memories That Will Make You Instantly Nostalgic

 childhood diwali memories

-Picture Credits: youngisthan.in
+Picture Credits: Canva Pro

 2. Assisting Mom To Prepare Sweets & Snacks

 One of the most delicious childhood Diwali memories has got to be helping our mothers and even grandmothers prepare sweets and snacks, a few days in advance.
-From crispy murruku, spicy samosas, to decadent gulab jamun, kheer, besan laddoos and barfis the list went on and on.
+From crispy murruku, and spicy samosas, to decadent gulab jamun, kheer, besan laddoos and barfis the list went on and on.
 Right from shopping for the ingredients, to helping our mothers stir the mixture and even shape the laddoos with our tiny fingers, it’s truly a Diwali delight.
 As we prepared the sweets, we’d often pester our moms to try them out, only to be reprimanded that we must first offer it as prasad to God, only then can we lay our fingers on them.
-What can we say, Diwali mithai has an out of this world taste.
+What can we say, Diwali mithai has an out-of-this-world taste.

 3. Diwali Shopping With Family